 Trails and Accommodations in Spring

-The snow from winter will start melting in the early summer, making the trails wet and slippery.
+The snow from winter will start melting in early summer, making the trails wet and slippery.
 Being the peak season, the routes might be crowded.
 Accommodations are widely open throughout the route, but due to the crowd, they might be packed.
 We recommend you book your accommodation beforehand.

 Langtang Trek in Autumn Season (September- November)